codecademy-engineering/bootstrap/README.md

   ```sh
   xcode-select --install
   ```

+RESTART AFTER RUNNING THE ABOVE.
+After restarting, verify in the `Software and Updates` App that your Mac has no pending updates.
+If it does, install them and reboot again.

 * Bash or Zsh

   The bootstrap script assumes you use bash or zsh and adds required configuration to `~/.bash_profile` and `~/.zshrc` respectively.